MickMacLean/mickmaclean.github.io/astro_2.md

 ### Results & Weighted Corrections
 Using a Gaussian fit, the standard deviation discarded 30% of the data.
 Data points that were discarded were replaced with the mean value of all other points, and the uncertainties were found similarly.

+The raw data is displayed below.
 <img src="images/rawavg.png" width=300>

+After correcting
 <p float="left">
   <img src="images/avgtemp.png" width=222 />
   <img src="images/avgtempu.png" width=222 />
 </p>

-The small concentration of warmer temperatures is the core of the cloud where star formation is likely to begin occurring.
+The small concentration of warmer temperatures is a cloud core, a denser region of molecules.